Rocsi Diaz: Early life

-Diaz was born in Tegucigalpa, Honduras but moved with her family to New Orleans, Louisiana.
+Diaz was born in Tegucigalpa, Honduras, but moved with her family to New Orleans, Louisiana.
 She is of Honduran and Chilean descent.
-Rocsi announced on 106 & Park on July 30, 2009, that she suffered from anorexia during her years in middle school and high school due to her love for cheerleading.
+Rocsi announced on 106 & Park on July 30, 2009, that she suffered from anorexia during her middle and high school years.
+She was an avid cheerleader during those years, as well.
 She graduated from West Jefferson High School in Harvey, Louisiana.
-She graduated from Nicholls State University.
+She graduated from Nicholls State University in nearby Thibodaux, Louisiana.